xJeris/EQIdleRPG/README.md

 ## License

-Public Domain.
+- Public Domain.
 There is no copyright for this work.
+- EverQuest is a trademark or registered trademark of ©2025 Daybreak Game Company LLC.